(Oomolds / Porosity

 The lower unit of the Smackover is aptly named the Brown Dense Limestone.
 It represents the most important source rock within the Mississippi Interior Salt Basin.
 This limestone is an organic-rich mudstone that was deposited as the ancestral Smackover sea transgressed across and inundated the post-Norphlet Gulf of Mexico geosyncline.
 Typically 200 - 300 feet thick, this brittle styolitic limestone is remarkably uniform, with only rare developments of porosity such as the carbonate porosity that develops in limited areas of southeast Mississippi and south Alabama and the sandstone lenses that are deposited within the south-central Mississippi area (as described above).
 Fracturing of the Brown Dense Limestone is also common, manifested by oil and gas shows and enhanced by structural deformation and/or proximity to faulting.

 The Brown Dense Limestone has been proven to be a prolific generator of oil and gas, contributing large volumes to both the Middle and Upper Smackover porosity facies as well as the underlying Norphlet Sandstone (once the Smackover porosity has been totally filled).
 The remaining oil and gas expelled from the Brown Dense Limestone found its way into the majority of Jurassic and Cretaceous reservoirs distributed throughout the Gulf Coast.
+For more information regarding the Brown Dense Limestone, please visit our Brown Dense presentation.

 The Smackover thickens into the center of the Mississippi Interior Salt Basin, but many geologists mistake the thick Jurassic carbonates of that area to consist entirely of "Smackover" Limestone, when the carbonate section actually consists of a fairly uniform Smackover equivalent section that rarely exceeds 500 feet, topped by an additional Haynesville/Buckner carbonate section that can exceed 1000 feet in total thickness.
 It is interesting to note that in western Alabama, the total isopachous thickness of the combined Top Haynesville - Top Norphlet section is approximately 2,000 feet, consisting of approximately 500 feet of Smackover carbonate and 1500 feet of Haynesville/Buckner evaporites; but, moving west into the western Jasper County area of Mississippi, the same combined Top Haynesville - Top Norphlet section is still approximately 2,000 feet, but now appears to consist of approximately 1500 feet of "Smackover" carbonate and 500 feet of Haynesville/Buckner evaporites.
 In actuality, lateral facies changes have simply caused the lower 1000 feet of Haynesville/Buckner evaporites to transition into 1000 feet of limestone and dolomite that is indistinguishable (to most geologists) from the underlying, "true" Smackover carbonate.
 Where this becomes important is the observation that the critical structural movement (timing) "window" for Smackover trapping has been well documented in Alabama to have occurred during early Haynesville / late Buckner time - i.e., relatively soon after Upper Smackover deposition.
 In other words, critical structural timing and hydrocarbon entrapment is closely associated with an isopachous interval approximately 600 - 800 feet above the base of the Smackover (i.e., top of the Norphlet).